 ♥ In my opinion you do an excellent job to chew 20 times.
 Good appetite! ♥

-Let me know about you!
+What about you?
 Do you quickly eat a sandwich while going on with your activities?
 Or are you aware of chewing your food?
 And, how is your abdomen?

 Wishing you lots of fun with chewing for your health!